eliezerRevach/hand-gesture-project/README.md

 randomSplit.py- split to train and test a folder full of csv data with classes , for future deep learning and model testing

+folders:
-learning_EMG folder contain the learning model on the emg data , version 5 is the last, the model that was used for the final result was personal_Net
+extracting python code- contain old files of an older project useing the EMG learning_EMG folder contain the learning model on the emg data , version 5 is the last, the model that was used for the final result was personal_Net